 "Sure, call him".

-Ferrari has Audetto call, and asks him if the amount mentioned is accurate:
+Ferrari calls Audetto and asks him if the amount mentioned is accurate:

 "Yes, I proposed this amount to him".